Skip to main content

 Rating: 4.4/5

-Freshdesk is a cloud-based knowledge management platform that lets teams build and organize knowledge bases, manage support tickets, and create self-service portals for sharing information.
+Freshdesk is a cloud-based knowledge management platform that lets teams build knowledge bases, manage support content, and organize self-service resources for both customers and internal users.

 Who Is Freshdesk Best For?

-Freshdesk is a strong fit for customer support teams that need a centralized place to manage help content and reduce incoming ticket volume.
+Freshdesk is a strong fit for customer support teams at small to mid-sized businesses that need a structured way to manage help content and reduce incoming ticket volume.

 Why I Picked Freshdesk